sevdevel/FLIPPER/README.md

 R-files associated with the 'FLexible Interpretation of Porewater Profiles and Estimation of Rates'

 # Required packages
-FLIPPER requires the following packages to be installed
+FLIPPER requires the following packages to be installed (the indentet packages are dependencies and should be installed together with the other packages)
 - marelac
-- shape
+  -> shape
 - signal
 - fractaldim
-- abind
+  -> abind
 - tcltk
 - ReacTran
-- rootSolve
+  -> rootSolve
-- deSolve
+  -> deSolve
 - FME
-- coda
+  -> coda
 - wavelets

-If you want to run through the manual, you will need
+If you want to run through the manual, you will need to install the 'knitr' package from CRAN.
+Simply open the "Manual.Rmd" file in Rstudio, set the working directory to the file location, and press the 'Run document' button at the top of the page.